Winuim12/Argumentation/README.md

 # Argumentation
-To run demo redirect to argumentation.py and run "py argumentation.py" in the terminal
+To run demo redirect to extenstions.py and run "py extenstions.py" in the terminal To run app redirect to app.py and run "py app.py" in the terminal